DmNosachev/kinbp/README.md

 - Additional pads for connecting up to 8 swithes (i.e. additional switches on the keyboard or foot pedals).
 - Replacement thumb cluster PCBs with reversible design.
 They may be needed for some of 13x models (see below).
 - Thumb cluster switch mounting plates.

+## Chagelog
+1.21
+- added 7-pin 1.25mm connector footprints (micro JST) for custom thumb cluster PCBs
+- added spare footprints upside down for connectors with pins on the other sideю

 ## BOM
 ###  Connectors